LangStream/documentation/building-applications/api-gateways/gateway-authentication.md

 #### Github authentication

-Set `provider:github` to use a GitHub login to authenticate LangStream gateway connections.
+Set `provider: github` to use a GitHub login to authenticate LangStream gateway connections.

 The Github field that is exposed for authentication is "login".